-Born into a life sentence for the crimes of his father, he was raised from birth within the harsh prison known as Peña Dura (“Hard Rock”), in the Caribbean Republic of Santa Prisca.
-He was named Bane by the warden after his first murder as an adolescent, and as he grew to adult hood he became the most feared and respected inmate, the "king" of Pena Duro.
-Gifted with physical prowess and natural intelligence, he used his time in study, meditation and exercise to hone his body and mind to the peak of human potential.
+Born into a life sentence for the crimes of his father, the boy who would become Bane was raised from birth within the harsh prison known as Peña Dura (“Hard Rock”), in the Caribbean Republic of Santa Prisca.
+He was named by the warden after committing his first murder as an adolescent.
+As he grew to adult hood he became feared and respected, the "king," of Peña Dura.
+Gifted with physical prowess and natural intelligence, he spent his time in study, meditation and exercise, honing his body and mind to the peak of human potential.

-It would be the stories from another inmate, Bird, about a monster with Gotham City known as the Batman, that would inspire Bane to escape and look for new "prisons" to conquer.
-Meanwhile, the Warden attempted to rid himself of Bane, and nominated him to participate in an experiment to create a super powered soldier with a steroid like drug known as Venom.
-They injected the Venom into Bane, almost killing him, as had happened to numerous subjects before him.
+A new inmate from Gotham City, Bird, told Bane of another "king" known as the Batman.
+Meanwhile, the Warden, attempting to rid himself of Bane, nominated him to participate in an experimental process to create a super powered soldier, which included the drug known as Venom.
 Believing him to be dead, Bane was tossed into the sea, where he freed himself.
-Returning to the prison, Bane held the Warden hostage while escaping by means of a helicopter.
-With his inmate friends escaping alongside with him, Bane traveled to Gotham to set about his destiny to be the king.
-His first step was hunting down this Batman breaking him.
+Returning to the prison, Bane held the Warden hostage and escaping by means of a helicopter, along with Bird and his longtime allies Zombie and Trogg.
+Bane and his trio traveled to Gotham, intent on taking over.

 Bane was created by Chuck Dixon, Doug Moench, and Graham Nolan and first appeared in Batman: Vengeance of Bane #1.
 He was conceived as a darker take on Doc Savage, with inspiration from the Count of Monte Cristo and Mexican luchador culture.
 The steroid Bane uses appeared previously in the Batman story Venom.